tokyosheep/NextCC/README.md

 2. #### server side
 directory in pages -> api -> ccAccess -> "[id].ts"
-this file receives access from browser side. and it branches each function which depends on URL and method.
+this file receives access from browser side through fetch. and it branches each function which depends on URL and method.

 more details , see comment in codes. if you need more basic knowledge refer to links below.